metallb/metallb/website/content/release-notes/_index.md

 - The `bgp-speaker` DaemonSet has been renamed to just `speaker`.
 Before applying the manifest for 0.3.0, delete the old daemonset with `kubectl delete -n metallb-system ds/bgp-speaker`.
-This will take down your load-balancers until you deploy the new DaemonSet.
+This will take down your load balancers until you deploy the new DaemonSet.
 - The
   [configuration file format](https://raw.githubusercontent.com/metallb/metallb/main/manifests/example-config.yaml) has